RickStrahl/CodeMagazine-DotnetTools/DotnetTools.md

 * You can **install** a tool via `Dotnet Tool install`
 * You can **update** and **uninstall** Dotnet Tools quickly

-On the flip side there is the pre-requisite:
+On the flip side there is a big pre-requisite to use a Dotnet Tool:

 * The **.NET Core SDK is required** to install a Dotnet Tool

-The SDK dependence is both a blessing and a curse: Because it's guaranteed that the .NET Core Runtime is installed, binaries can be very small and only consist of application specific files.

-But the .NET SDK is something that has to be installed and the SDK install is neither small, nor something that a typical, non development user will have installed.
-So either it has to be explicitly installed or you are explicitly targeting (.NET) developers with your tool.
+The SDK dependence is both a blessing and a curse: Because it's guaranteed that the .NET Core Runtime is installed, binaries of your Dotnet Tool can be very small and only consist of application specific files.
+But the .NET SDK has to exist on the target machine and the SDK install is neither small, nor something that a typical, non development user will already have installed.

 While the idea behind Dotnet Tools isn't anything new, this tooling does provide a number of benefits to developers and the entire .NET Core eco system.